developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 2. Having the principal as `Federated` is just as the name suggests; it is a federated identity provider.
 In this case, it is the Azure AKS OIDC issuer URL.
-In simple english, it allows the Kubernetes cluster to sign the access tokens, and the AWS IAM will trust those tokens if signed by the specified Kubernetes cluster's OIDC issuer URL.
+In simple english, it allows the Kubernetes cluster to sign the access tokens, and the AWS IAM will trust those tokens if the `iss` claim of their tokens match the same URL as the OIDC issuer.
 3. Having two conditionals on the audience (`aud`) and the subject (`sub`) allows for a tighter security control and to enforce the principle of least privilege.
    The target Kubernetes Service Account is the only one who is able to assume